Graeme Souness: Middlesbrough

 Spurs sold Souness to Middlesbrough for £30,000 in 1972.
 He made his first appearance for Middlesbrough on 6 January 1973 in a 2–1 league defeat to Fulham at Craven Cottage.
 His first goal came on 11 December 1973 in a 3–0 league victory over Preston North End at Ayresome Park.

 Souness' tenacious style began to garner acclaim during his time at Middlesbrough.
 His first season saw Middlesbrough finish fourth, two places and 14 points short of promotion.
 Jack Charlton was appointed Middlesbrough manager, his first managerial post, in May 1973.
 One of Charlton's first signings was experienced former Celtic midfielder Bobby Murdoch, a fellow Scot whom Souness later cited as an important influence in the development of his playing style.
 Promotion as champions of the Second Division followed in 1973–74.
-Souness' influence was demonstrated when he scored a hat-trick in the season's final fixture, an 8–0 victory over Sheffield Wednesday.
+Souness' influence was demonstrated when he scored a hat-trick in the season's final fixture, an 8–0 victory over Sheffield Wednesday, and he was subsequently named the club's player of the year.

 Liverpool

+With Graeme in your team, it was like attending your first day at secondary school and the toughest bloke there was your elder brother.